What is Inverting Amplifier?

 One creative application of the non-inverting amplifier is in precision voltage reference circuits, where a stable reference voltage is required.
 By using a precision voltage reference source as the input voltage, a non-inverting amplifier circuit can be used to buffer and amplify the voltage to provide a stable and accurate output voltage.

-The choice between inverting non inverting amplifier circuits depends on the specific requirements of the application.
+The choice between inverting and non-inverting amplifier circuits depends on the specific requirements of the application.
 Inverting amplifiers are preferred when the input signal needs to be inverted or when amplifying small signals.
 The non-inverting amplifiers are used when the input signal needs to be amplified without inversion.

 How do Inverting Op Amps Work?